 Due to the ongoing war in Ukraine and the economic sanctions issued against Russia and Belarus, the Bank analysed credit exposures directly related to these countries and, based on this, did not identify any significant exposures both in the portfolio of business and retail clients.
 At the same time, the Bank monitors the situation of customers on an ongoing basis with a view to securing the credit portfolio by adequately reflecting the level of risk on these customers in the amount of allowances.
 The Bank has identified institutional customers who are vulnerable to the effects of the situation in Ukraine, including, in particular, customers whose business is linked to the economies of the above countries (and thus may be exposed to the effects of war and imposed sanctions) and whose business is vulnerable to the embargo on Russian gas.
-These customers accounted for PLN 641,118 thousand of exposure as of 31 March 2024, and were classified in Stage 2, as customers for whom there was a significant increase in credit risk.
+These customers for whom there was a significant increase in credit risk.
 The total allowance for these customers was PLN 105,316 thousand.
 Due to the recognition of allowance for expected credit losses for these customers over the entire remaining expected life, the level of allowance on these customers is higher by PLN 942 thousand compared to the allowance over the 12-month horizon.
 The limited level of allowance increase is due to the fact that a significant portion of customers identified as vulnerable have other Stage 2 triggers.
 Consequently, the designation of these customers as vulnerable does not result in an additional increase in allowances.